octavaridum/customer_personality_analysis/README.md

 ## Solution 💡
 This is an unsupervised learning clustering problem, where the goal is to segment the customer base into distinct groups.
 We will employ various machine learning clustering techniques, including K-Means Clustering, DBSCAN, and K-Medoids Clustering, to create these segments.
 We will evaluate the performance of these clustering models using metrics such as the Silhouette Score.
 The process will begin with Exploratory Data Analysis (EDA) to gain a deeper understanding of our dataset, followed by the application of the clustering algorithms.
 After comparing the clustering results based on the evaluation metrics, we will select the best-performing model for deployment.
 This approach will enable us to accurately identify and group customers personality, facilitating more targeted marketing strategies and personalized services to optimize sales and enhance customer satisfaction.

+## 1. Exploratory Data Analysis 💾

+I have obtained the data set and now it is time to perform an Exploratory data Analysis (EDA) to gain insight about the dataset and prepare the data for modeling purposes.

+**1.1 Dataset**
+The dataset is the historical sales data that contains sales from 2010-12-01 to 2011-12-09 which is a total of 699 days.
+It has 29 features and 2,240 observations.
+The following are a short information of our feature: